SanderMertens/ecs_nbody/README.md

 # ecs_nbody
 This example shows how to implement n-body (using simple Newtonian gravity) with reflecs ECS.
 The challenging part of efficiently implementing n-body is that each entity needs to evaluate every other entity to calculate the attraction force.
-This example shows how this can be achieved in ECS, while still being quite efficient.
+This example demonstrates a technique for achieving this, while also showing how to easily parallelize the load using the reflecs job scheduler.

 ## Performance
 Some rough benchmarks have been conducted with this code on a 2018 2.6Ghz i7 Macbook Pro.
 The benchmarks are conducted on a release build (-O3) on MacOS 10.13.6.
 The time is obtained using the `time` command.